Atom Or Ion Worksheet Answer Key

 Ionic Compounds

 Ionic compounds are formed through the electrostatic attraction between cations and anions.
-The formulas of ionic compounds are determined by the charges of the ions.
-For example, sodium chloride (NaCl) is formed from (Na^+) and (Cl^-) ions in a 1:1 ratio.
+Worth adding: the formulas of ionic compounds are determined by the charges of the ions.
+Take this: sodium chloride (NaCl) is formed from (Na^+) and (Cl^-) ions in a 1:1 ratio.

 Writing Formulas for Ionic Compounds